lynnsamuelson/fileUploadTemplate/README.md

 # Getting Started with Firebase File Upload

+Before you begin, make sure your code is up-to-date on Github and you have created a new branch.

 To add Firebase file upload to your capstone, you will need to set-up a firebase account, create an app in the firebase account, and connect your capstone to the firebase app.

+The template was adapted from this video: https://www.youtube.com/watch?v=pJ8LykeBDo4

 ## Firebase Steps